MicrosoftDocs/azure-devops-docs/docs/test/user-acceptance-testing.md

    Enter a message subject and note, as needed, and select **Ok**.

-If you have a large pool of potential testers, it's important to be able to search as described above.
+If you have a large pool of potential testers, you might need to search for testers, as described above.

-If you are assigning a tester to an individual test case, the search option appears in the context menu.
+If you're assigning a tester to an individual test case, the search option appears in the context menu.
-Select the **Execute** tab, then select a test case, and select More options or right-click to open the context menu.
+Select the **Execute** tab, then select a test case, and select **More options** or right-click to open the context menu.

 ![Screenshot shows a test case selected with the Assign tester menu option selected and Search users highlighted.](media/user-acceptance-testing/test-case-search-testers.png)

+When you select **Assign tester**, use the search option to find a tester.

 ## Easily track results